Manager: William G. Guerri

 “Some New York opera lovers may remember Ms. Crocetto as one of the standout winners at the 2010 Metropolitan Opera Council Auditions concert at the Met.
 The promise of her performance that day was fulfilled for me with this moving Anna…Ms. Crocetto has an agile coloratura technique and a feeling for the Italianate style.
 And she won your heart during Anna’s reflective scenes and arias, sung with warmth, full penetrating sound and tenderness, especially the final aria, when Anna remembers her beloved mother.”
 Anthony Tommasini – New York Times – July 30, 2012

-In the current season, Ms. Crocetto sings Desdemona in Otello with English National Opera, followed by performances of Mimi in La bohème with San Francisco Opera, followed by Madam Lidoine in Poulenc’s powerful Dialogues des Carmelites with Washington National Opera.
-Leah will close the season by singing Elisabetta di Valois in a new production of Don Carlo with Opera Philadelphia.
+Last season, Ms. Crocetto performed Desdemona in Otello with English National Opera, followed by performances of Mimi in La bohème with San Francisco Opera, and Madame Lidoine in Poulenc’s powerful Dialogues of the Carmelites with Washington National Opera.
+Her season closed at Opera Philadelphia singing Elisabetta di Valois in a new production of Don Carlo.